Market strength continues to confound analysts

-The average price paid for a home in England and Wales in April was £372,436, up some £3,600, or 1.0%, on the average price paid in March, the latest e.surv Acadata House Price Index has found.
+The average price paid for a home in England and Wales in August 2022 was £371,208, up by some £2,675, or 0.7%, on the average price paid in July, the latest e.surv Acadata House Price Index has revealed.